microsoft/presidio/docs/analyzer/languages.md

 lemmatization, Named Entity Recognition and other NLP tasks.
 2. PII recognizers (different `EntityRecognizer` objects) should be adapted or created.

+!!! note "Note"
-!!! note While different detection mechanisms such as regular expressions are language agnostic, the context words used to increase the PII detection confidence aren't.
+    While different detection mechanisms such as regular expressions are language agnostic, the context words used to increase the PII detection confidence aren't.
 Consider updating the list of context words for each recognizer to leverage context words in additional languages.

 ## Table of contents